vollk/docs/README.md

 # docs
-Service that allow you to create bills and other docs
+Service that allow me to create bills and other docs